Sky News

 • Kay Burley hosted all-female debate and audience to see what’s improved, and what still needs to improve, for women.

-• Noteable for all the keylights being VL-1000 to cope with the continous walking and 360-degree shooting style used - due to the studio size giving a very short throwm the ones on Key were tracking back and forth genthly between preset positionsthrough the show.
+• Notable for all the keylights being VL-1000 to cope with the continuous walking and 360-degree shooting style used

 Credits and Thanks